qwaneu/qwaneu.github.io/_drafts/what-to-put-where.md

 ---

 Deciding What To Put Where is half of the work of software development.
-What should I put where, in such a way that I (and my colleagues) will be able to find it back later?
-Finding a good place for things in code greatly helps (or hinders!) maintainability of the code later on.
+What should I put where, in such a way that me and my colleagues will be able to find it back later?
+Finding a good place for things in code greatly helps or hinders! maintainability of the code later on.

 Knowing what to put where is a skill developed through practice.
 Things that can be helpful are looking at code through a Hexagonal Architecture lens,